Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Methods

 \section{Methods}

 To empirically assess our hypotheses, we performed a preregistered (\url{https://aspredicted.org/nf5r-cmrt.pdf}) randomized controlled experiment with $N = 502$ participants.
-Codes and anonymized data are available via anonymized GitHub (\url{https://anonymous.4open.science/r/CreativityExperiment-4D64}).
-Upon acceptance, we will move both code and data to a public GitHub repository.
+Codes and anonymized data are available via our GitHub (\url{https://github.com/SM2982/replication-creativity-CHI2026}).
 Our study compared human-led idea generation (question-mode and suggestion-mode) and model-led idea generation, along with a vanilla LLM condition and a no-LLM control condition.
-Our study received IRB approval from [University Name] [IRB/Ethics Committee] (Protocol [ID], approved March 12, 2025).
+Our study received IRB approval from Ethics Committee at LMU Munich School of Management (ETH-SOM-004, approved March 12, 2025).
 All participants provided their informed consent and could withdraw at any time.
 Data were collected and stored in accordance with local data privacy laws.
-Compensation was done via the Prolific platform, meeting the fair‑wage policy of the platform.
+Compensation was done via Prolific, meeting the fair‑wage policy of the platform.